Pet Obesityfacts about obesity and how to help our pets

 2) If the current volume fed is appropriate, then decrease the current volume by about 10-20 % and replace the volume with plain canned green beans.
 This is so that the dog thinks they are getting the same overall amount.

 3) Get on the exercise!
 Start implementing a walk every day.
 Be sure this walk satisfies two different criteria: exploration and exercise.
 The first ten minutes is just for sniffing and exploring, so save the exercise portion for the end so that no one gets frustrated.
-Be sure to walk when it is cooler outside and make sure your dog is always in front of or beside you.
-If they start to lag, be sure to stop for rest and allow your dog to drink some water.
+Be sure to walk when it is cooler outside and ensure your dog is always in front of or beside you.
+If they start to lag, stop for rest and allow your dog to drink some water.
 Dogs overheat much faster than people!

 4) If none of these routines decrease weight after four to six months, then a true diet change might be in order.